Nandarō

 Nandarō (なんだろう) was the mascot of Nippon Television.

-The motif is a green pig whose tail resembles the number 4 (alluding to the channel frequency NTV has, and the subsequent digital channel number).
+The motif is a green pig whose tail resembles the number 4 (alluding to the channel number, and the subsequent digital channel number).

-Overview and usage
+History

 It was used from August 1992 to 2012.
 It was produced to commemorate the then-upcoming 40th anniversary of Nippon Television in 1993.

 The character was designed by Hayao Miyazaki, the director of Studio Ghibli, and appears in the beginning of Porco Rosso.
 According to Miyazaki, this character is "a genderless fictitious creature, if you will, a symbol of curiosity and dreams that exist in everyone's heart".

-Initially, it is planned to be used for a limited period of one year as a character for the 40th anniversary slogan, "I am among everyone" (みんなの中に、私はいます。, Min'na no naka ni, watashi wa imasu).
-Instead of the enacted Nippon Television company emblem and unified symbol mark, what will be used, and it will be called Production work (Nandarou) 40th Nippon Television.
+It was planned to be used for one year as a character for the 40th anniversary slogan, "I am among everyone" (みんなの中に、私はいます。, Min'na no naka ni, watashi wa imasu).
+Instead of the Nippon Television company emblem and unified symbol mark.

-In 1993, stuffed Nandarōs appeared on the set and placed on the seat of the host of popular programs on Nippon Television at the time, such as Gogo wa Omoikkiri TV, Quiz World is SHOWby Showby!!, and Magical Brain Power!!.
-In the previous year, 1992, the official character "Otama Jackson" from the annual NNS telethon 24-Hour Television: Love Songs Save the Earth was placed in each program, but it became known to viewers and became popular as a stuffed animal took over.
-Since 1994, it has been officially set as a mascot character, and it has been used in production program credits.
-At the same time, from 2003 to 2013, it was used as the Nippon Television company flag along with the logo change.
-It was also drawn on relay cars and TV cameras.
+In 1993, stuffed Nandarōs appeared on the set on the seats of program hosts on Nippon Television at the time, such as Gogo wa Omoikkiri TV, Quiz World is SHOWby Showby!!, and Magical Brain Power!!.
+In 1992, the official character "Otama Jackson" from the annual NNS telethon 24-Hour Television: Love Songs Save the Earth appeared in each program, but it became known to viewers and became popular as a stuffed animal took over.
+In 1994, it became the official mascot, and it has been used in production program credits.
+From 2003 to 2013, it was used as the company flag along with the logo change.
+It was emblazoned on relay cars and TV cameras.